Carbon Bohr Model

-The bohr model of carbon contains a nucleus having 6 protons and 6 neutrons in the center, and around this nucleus, there are two electron shells containing 6 electrons.
+The carbon Bohr model showcases a nucleus with 6 protons and 6 neutrons.
+Surrounding this nucleus are two electron shells, containing a total of 6 electrons.

 Steps